willvieira/ms_STM-managed/manuscript/manuscript.md

 Although climate change is expected to drive a shift in forest composition by favoring temperate over boreal trees, the boreal-temperate ecotone is lagging behind climate change [@Talluto2017; @Vissault2020].
 Our results suggest that plantation and enrichment planting of temperate species on the boreal region can reduce this lag by reducing the transient period and increasing the range shift of the boreal-temperate ecotone towards colder temperatures.
-To date few empirical studies have tested how assisted migration increases northward range shift of trees.
+To date, few empirical studies have tested how assisted migration can shift trees' range limits.
 For instance, modelling the plantation of tree species more suitable to future climate is predicted to increase resilience indicators such as carbon stocks and tree species diversity [@Hof2017], and therefore plantation is assumed to increase tree range shift under climate change.
 Using the same rationale, simulating the plantation of climate suitable tree species have been shown to increase both biomass productivity and species diversity in multiple scenarios of climate change [@Duveneck2015].
 We found enrichment planting slightly increased asymptotic resilience, which means a faster recovery to equilibrium after climate change (Figure @fig:num-res1).
-This is similar to simulations of species composition change over time, that suggested forest management had limited ability to increase resistence and resilience in the face of climate change [@Duveneck2016].
+This is similar to simulations of species composition change over time, which suggested forest management had limited ability to increase resistance and resilience in the face of climate change [@Duveneck2016].

 ***Why is enrichment planting practice more efficient than planting?***

 Enrichment planting of temperate trees into boreal areas had a stronger effect on both reducing the transient period and increasing range shift when compared with planting temperate in disturbed (empty) areas.
 This is due to three different mechanisms.
-First, the intensity of forest management in the model is relative to the state abundance; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted.
+First, the intensity of forest management in the model is relative to the state abundance; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted since the number of boreal stands is proportionally larger than the number of regeneration stands.
-That explains the need to increase planting intensity beyond 0.25% to increase the boreal northward range shift (Figure S5).
+That explains the need to increase planting intensity beyond 0.25% to increase the boreal range shift towards colder temperatures (Figure S5).
 Second, management practices are not spatially organized.
-While enrichment planting is necessarily applied on boreal stands, planting is applied in regeneration stands that are distributed across the landscape.
+While enrichment planting is necessarily applied on boreal stands, planting is applied in regeneration stands that are distributed across the landscape, including the mixed and temperate regions.
-The third mechanism is however independent from the design of the management scenarios.
-The number of transitions to reach the expected state at equilibrium with climate depends on the management practice; enrichment planting needs only one transition (B -> M) while planting temperate species needs two (R -> T -> M).
+Finally, while enrichment planting implies an increase of temperate and reduction of boreal stands, plantation involves only an increase of temperate stands.
 These results suggest that enrichment planting in local gaps has the best potential compared to plantation to assist forest keep pace with climate change.
-For northern temperate forests, tree recruitment was more effective in the presence of local canopy gaps compared to recruitment on open areas after clearcut [@LePage2000].
+For northern temperate forests, tree recruitment was more effective in the presence of local canopy gaps compared to recruitment in open areas after clearcut [@LePage2000].
 However, this practice alone may not be as effective as expressed here as empty places are needed before enrichment planting other tree species.
 Naturally, canopy gaps in mixed forests facilitate the establishment of temperate species [@Leithead2010].
 Therefore, enrichment planting may be more effective when associated with other practices such as thinning.